LilTOJustice/ConsoleFractaler/README.md

 # ConsoleFractaler
-Extremely lightweight fractal viewer made for use in a console
+Extremely lightweight fractal viewer made for use in a UNIX console

 Controls (only relevent when running viewer.cc program):
 Move: Arrow keys